CUNY Baccalaureate Scholarships

 In honor of Religious Studies Professor and CUNY BA faculty mentor, Barbara Sproul, a scholarship has been established for CUNY BA students, who are pursuing religious studies directly or an interdisciplinary field that includes religious studies.

 Applicants may be part- or full-time students.
-Up to five scholarships in the amount of $1,000 will be awarded in the Fall semester.
+Up to three scholarships in the amount of $1,000 will be awarded in the Fall and Spring semester.
 This is a one-time award; previous recipients may not re-apply.

 Click here to apply for The Barbara Sproul Scholarship: